-I make reading lists through out the year, but I especially like making them around this time of year as we are all prepping for summer travel, vacations and staycations.
+I make reading lists throughout the year, but I especially like making them around this time of year as we are all prepping for summer travel, vacations and staycations.
 In case you are looking for book list inspiration, I thought I’d share my latest seasonal reading list and my thoughts on some recent reads.
+Of course, these are just my recommendations.
+You could always consider looking for an online book club to give you some suggestions too.
+That would ensure that you find a range of different genres for your travels.
+Hopefully, you’ll be able to find some new books either way.

 My Paris Kitchen – Paris is still very much on my mind after visiting the beautiful city earlier this year.
 I’d happily pack a bag and go back again RIGHT NOW if I had the opportunity.
 But since that’s not happening, I’ll be content to read about the city’s great food in this cookbook and maybe try to make a few recipes along the way as well.